brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### January 15, 2021

+We have another new member of the SIBA/SICBA.
+Please welcome Justin Collera, the head coach of Texas Longhorns and GM of the Dallas Rangers.

 ### January 14, 2021

 Another coach has joined the SICBA!
 Please welcome Chris Guzy, the new head coach of the Liberty Flames.